cgreenhalgh/daoplayer/docs/fileformat.md

 `trackVolume`: volume of current track at the current playout point (float).
 Only available to code within the context of a dynamic volume function.

+`trackId`: internal ID of current track.
+Only available to code within the context of a dynamic position function.

 `currentSection`: currently playing section of current track; only available within a dynamic track position expression.
 Null if no current section, else an Object with fields:
 - `name`: name of current section (string)
-- `startTime`: track time in seconds when current section started (float)
+- `startTime`: scene time in seconds when current section started (float)
-- `endTime`: track time in seconds when current section will end (float), if the section has a length/end time
+- `endTime`: scene time in seconds when current section will end (float), if the section has a length/end time

 `activity`: one of `NOGPS`, `STATIONARY`, `WALKING` (future?: `RUNNING`, `FASTD`)